 Here Is The Right Way To Build Your Own CDN

 Quite often, webmasters fail to give adequate attention to the back-end infrastructure optimization part, which includes server optimization.
 The information needs to pass from the origin server to the user.
-This is called the round trip time, and it is longer whenever a request is sent for a piece of content on the website by the user who may be located in any far away part of the world.
+This is called the Round-Trip Time, and it is longer whenever a request is sent for a piece of content on the website by a user who may be located in any faraway part of the world.

 CDNs provide several benefits in this retrospect: Not only do they help to cut down on the latency, but also they offer the option to webmasters to personalize content and cache storage in different parts of the world.

 However, setting up a Do-It-Yourself Content Delivery Network (DIY CDN) can help ensure better control for companies over their infrastructure.
 With the emergence of on-cloud infrastructures, managed service solutions available from various companies; where it has become considerably more straightforward than it was a decade ago to set up the complete technology.
-In this blog, we will take you through the steps that you will need to execute in order to be set up and running with the CDN solution.
+In this blog, we will take you through the steps that you will need to execute in order to build your own CDN.

-The DIY CDN set-up takes place in four steps:
+Build your own CDN setup takes place in four steps: